Ashurnasirpal II: Reign

 During his reign he embarked on a vast program of expansion, first conquering the peoples to the north in Asia Minor as far as Nairi and exacting tribute from Phrygia, then invading Aram (modern Syria) conquering the Aramaeans and Neo-Hittites between the Khabur and the Euphrates Rivers.
-The palaces, temples and other buildings raised by him bear witness to a considerable development of wealth and art.
+The palaces, temples and other buildings he raised bear witness to considerable development in wealth and art.
+He installed Assyrian governors, rather than depending on local client rulers paying tribute.

 Cruelty

-Ashurnasirpal II was notorious for his brutality, using enslaved captives to build a new Assyrian capital at Kalhu (Nimrud) in Mesopotamia where he built many impressive monuments.
-He was also a shrewd administrator, who realized that he could gain greater control over his empire by installing Assyrian governors, rather than depending on local client rulers paying tribute.
+Ashurnasirpal II was notorious for his brutality, using enslaved captives to build a new Assyrian capital at Kalhu (Nimrud) in Mesopotamia.

 His harshness prompted a revolt that he crushed decisively in a pitched, two-day battle.
 According to his monument inscription, while recalling this massacre he says:

 Their men young and old I took prisoners.
 Of some I cut off their feet and hands; of others I cut off the ears noses and lips; of the young men's ears I made a heap; of the old men's heads I made a minaret.
 I exposed their heads as a trophy in front of their city.
 The male children and the female children I burned in flames; the city I destroyed, and consumed with fire.

 Following this victory, he advanced without opposition as far as the Mediterranean and exacted tribute from Phoenicia.
 On his return home, he moved his capital to the city of Kalhu (Nimrud).